Ahornberg/Ahornberg-VCV-Modules/manuals/README.md

 ## Fun With Frames

-An utility to enhance the VCV module Regen Modular Frames.
+A utility to enhance the VCV module Regen Modular Frames.

 ![Fun With Frames](FunWithFrames.png)